cruna-cc/DS-protocol/README.md

 You initialize the subordinate token passing the address of the main token and the subordinate takes anything from that.
 Look at some example in mocks and the testing.

 What makes the difference is the base token uri.
 Change that, and everything will work great.

+## Similar proposal

+There are similar proposal that moves in the same realm.

+[EIP-6150: Hierarchical NFTs](https://github.com/ethereum/EIPs/blob/ad986045e87d1e659bf36541df6fc13315c59bd7/EIPS/eip-6150.md) (discussion at https://ethereum-magicians.org/t/eip-6150-hierarchical-nfts-an-extension-to-erc-721/12173) is a proposal for a new standard for non-fungible tokens (NFTs) on the Ethereum blockchain that would allow NFTs to have a hierarchical structure, similar to a filesystem.
+This would allow for the creation of complex structures, such as NFTs that contain other NFTs, or NFTs that represent collections of other NFTs.
+The proposal is currently in the discussion phase, and has not yet been implemented on the Ethereum network.
+ERC721Subordinate focuses instead on a simpler scenario, trying to solve a specific problem in the simplest possible way.

 ## Implementations